Python-PyQt/PyQt5-Docs/docs/pyqt_builder.rst

         The boolean value specifies if the QML debugging infrastructure should be enabled.
 This is also a user option.

+    **target-qt-dir**
+        The value specifies the name of the directory where the Qt libraries will be found.
+By default the location of the Qt libraries being built against is used.
+If Qt libraries to be included by running :program:`pyqt-bundle` are to be used then the value should be :file:`Qt/lib`.
+This is also a user option for :program:`sip-wheel`.

     **tag-prefix**
         The value is the prefix of the timeline tag to use (with the Qt version automatically appended).
 By default the value of the ``name`` key in